About Portland Aikido

 Portland Aikido is a school (dojo in Japanese) dedicated to the practice and teaching of the traditional Japanese martial arts of Aikido and Iaido.
 The school is a member of the United States Aikido Federation (USAF), headquartered in New York City and under the leadership of Yoshimitsu Yamada Sensei, 8th dan, shihan.
 Through this membership Portland Aikido is affiliated with Aikido Hombu Dojo (Aikido World Headquarters) in Tokyo, Japan and with the International Aikido Federation (IAF) with headquarters also in Tokyo.

-After several years and the birth of their son, Zachary, Woolems Sensei and his wife, Leza, moved to New Mexico in the late 1980s.
-In Woolems Sensei's place a group of talented teachers from NEA came up in rotation to teach our Saturday classes.
+After several years and the birth of their son, Zachary, Woolems Sensei and his wife, Leza, moved to New Mexico in the late 1980’s.
+In Woolems Sensei’s place a group of talented teachers from NEA came up in rotation to teach our Saturday classes.
 Most of these teachers subsequently went on to found their own Aikido schools.
-These teachers included:

-As we benefited from the excellent instruction from the above teachers, Schifman Sensei took over the responsibilities of chief instructor for our school until she moved with her new husband to Michigan in the late 1990s.
+As we benefited from the excellent instruction from the NEA teachers, Schifman Sensei took over the responsibilities of chief instructor for our school until she moved with her new husband to Michigan in the late 1990’s.
 In her place our own Tab Currie, 2nd dan, became our chief instructor but after less than a year he decided to retire from Aikido for family and health reasons.
 We were very sorry to see Currie Sensei leave because in his Aikido practice and his spirit he was a role model for all of us.
 Now he visits the school regularly during seminars, tests and special events.
 It is always a highlight of our year to see him again.
 In 2000 Wayne Douglas, 4th dan, shidoin, became our chief instructor.
-Under Douglas Sensei's excellent teaching and balanced spirit our school started an Iaido program with the guidance and support of Claude Berthiaume, 7th dan, shihan in Aikido and 6th dan in Iaido, chief instructor of Aikido de la Montagne in Montreal, Quebec, Canada and technical director of Kiyoikaze Iaido Federation.
-We also mourned the untimely passing of Kanai Sensei in 2004 and celebrated our 20th anniversary in 2005 with a gala seminar taught by David Farrell Sensei and David Halprin Sensei and followed by a party memorable for all the specialty dishes, wonderful seafood and incredible confections.
+Under Douglas Sensei’s excellent teaching and balanced spirit our school started an Iaido program with the guidance and support of Claude Berthiaume, 7th dan, shihan in Aikido and 6th dan in Iaido, chief instructor of Aikido de la Montagne in Montreal, Quebec, Canada and technical director of Kiyoikaze Iaido Federation.
+We also mourned the untimely passing of Kanai Sensei in 2004 and celebrated our 20th anniversary in 2005 with a gala seminar, followed by a party memorable for all the specialty dishes, wonderful seafood and incredible confections.
 But the best part of the anniversary seminar was the reunion of so many of our teachers, members and friends from years past.
 Woolems Sensei, his wife, Leza, and son, Zachary came from New Mexico.
 Schifman Sensei flew in from Michigan.
-Currie Sensei, Steve Price, Tom Ciarenello, Ian MacKenzie, Mark Sangillo, Les Heaton, Tom Bowman, Efran Ramos, Al Delaney,II, Tim Darling, Brian Rand, Ray Deon and Diane Dubois from Willow Martial Arts in Lewiston, ME, Judy Ringer from Portsmouth Aikido in Portsmouth, NH and Chris Crandall, chief instructor of Raleigh Aikikai in Raleigh, NC are some but not all of the Aikidoka (Aikido practitioners) from our past and current practice who came.
+Currie Sensei, Steve Price, Tom Ciarenello, Ian MacKenzie, Mark Sangillo, Les Heaton, Tom Bowman, Efran Ramos, Tim Darling, Brian Rand, Ray Deon and Diane Dubois from Willow Martial Arts in Lewiston, ME and Judy Ringer from Portsmouth Aikido in Portsmouth, NH are some but not all of the Aikidoka (Aikido practitioners) from our past and current practice who came.
 Our 20th anniversary seminar reminded us that one of the many treasures of Aikido is shared practice through time.

-As an after note to the anniversary seminar, Woolems Sensei, an enthusiastic sport fisherman, was able to catch two premium-sized striped bass in Saco Bay the day after the seminar and took them back to Massachusetts to enjoy with David Halprin Sensei's family.
+As an after note to the anniversary seminar, Woolems Sensei, an enthusiastic sport fisherman, was able to catch two premium-sized striped bass in Saco Bay the day after the seminar and enjoyed them for dinner with his family.

 In 2011, due to personal and health concerns, Douglas Sensei decided to step back from Aikido practice.
-We hope this is not a retirement but rather a sabbatical.
-In Douglas Sensei's absence, Kiff Clark, 5th dan, shidoin has assumed chief instructor responsibilities for our school.
-With the help of our excellent teaching staff, which has a combined experience practicing and teaching Aikido of over 150 years, with the thoughtful insight of our Board of Directors and with the expert advice of our Technical Committee Clark Sensei looks forward to a bright future for Portland Aikido.
+In Douglas Sensei’s absence, Kiff Clark, 6th dan, shidoin has assumed chief instructor responsibilities for our school.
+With the help of our excellent teaching staff, which has a combined experience practicing and teaching Aikido of over 150 years and with the thoughtful insight of our Board of Directors Committee Clark Sensei looks forward to a bright future for Portland Aikido.

-Our school offers Aikido classes seven days a week and Iaido classes two to three days a week.
+Our school offers Aikido classes seven days a week and Iaido classes two days a week.
 Our Aikido practice includes open handed techniques and weapons training with the wooden knife (tanto), wooden sword (bokken) and the wooden staff (jo).
 We have annual seminars with nationally and internationally known USAF Aikido and KIF Iaido teachers.
-In addition to seminars with Claude Berthiaume Sensei, David Farrell Sensei and David Halprin Sensei, Louise Jalbert, 6th dan from Aikido de la Montagne has taught Aikido classes at our dojo.
-Louise's welcoming spirit, wisdom, and insightful teaching have been invaluable to us all.
-We have two in house seminars every year taught by our own teachers and Aaron Cass, 4th dan, fukushidoin, chief instructor of Portsmouth Aikido in Portsmouth, NH.
-Albert Delaney, III, 4th dan, fukushidoin, our assistant chief instructor goes down to Portsmouth Aikido to teach one day per month.
+In addition to seminars with Claude Berthiaume Sensei, we have two in-house seminars every year taught by our own teachers and Aaron Cass, 4th dan, fukushidoin, chief instructor of Portsmouth Aikido in Portsmouth, NH.
 Our students and teachers attend Aikido and Iaido seminars throughout the USA and Canada to improve their own training skills.